fsantanna/pingus/ceu/README.md

 terminates and automatically destroys the spawned abstraction (removing it from the screen).

-The complete implementations for the *Bomber* action in C++ and Céu decreases from 50 to 19 lines of code [[![X]][diff_bomber]].
+The complete implementations for the *Bomber* action in C++ and Céu decreased from 50 to 19 lines of code [[![X]][diff_bomber]].

 <a name="finite-state-machines-summary"/>